Operational clarity for daily work

 Cleaning Vacant Rooms - CELLYPSO

-Daily Cleaning of Vacant Rooms
+Daily Upkeep of Vacant Rooms

 A vacant room is one that has not been rented to a guest and therefore is not occupied or in use.